BUS 498 Capstone Case Competition

 Panels of community business professionals will judge student presentations and responses to questions.
 The winners of the first round will compete in the final round.
 A new panel of judges will evaluate these final-round presentations.
 The winning team will receive a cash prize of $1,500 and the runner-up will receive $500.

 BUS 498 Course Description

-The BUS 498 case competition is a major component of SOM 498 Capstone Course: Advanced Business Models.
+The BUS 498 Case Competition is a major component of BUS 498 Capstone Course: Advanced Business Models.
 This capstone course is an advanced integrated exploration of business models and industry dynamics.
 Students integrate the specific core concepts-the principles of accounting, information systems and operations management, finance, management, and marketing-learned up to this point in the Mason School of Business to identify and assess competition, strategies, and competitive advantage.